-Brake system warning
+Brake system warning light: To

-To confirm the brake system warning light is functional, it will momentarily illuminate when the ignition is turned to the ON position

-(alternatively for some vehicles when the ignition is moved from the ON position to START position, the light will momentarily illuminate prior to reaching the START position).
-It also illuminates if the parking brake is engaged.
-If the brake system warning light does not illuminate as described, seek service immediately.
-Illumination after the parking brake is released indicates low brake fluid level or a brake system malfunction and the brake system should be serviced immediately by a qualified technician.
+confirm the brake system warning light is functional, it will momentarily illuminate when the ignition is turned to the ON position when the engine is not running, or in a position between ON and START, or by applying the parking brake when the ignition is turned to the ON position.
+If the brake system warning light does not illuminate at this time, seek service immediately from your dealership.
+Illumination after releasing the parking brake indicates low brake fluid level and the brake system should be inspected immediately by your servicing dealership.